UKDataServiceOpen/web-scraping/README.md

 ## Acknowledgements

-We are grateful to the Economic and Social Research Council and UKRI for their generous funding of this training series.
+We are grateful to UKRI through the Economic and Social Research Council for their generous funding of this training series.

 ## Further Information